stalyatech/upython-docs/library/sty.rst

 .. function:: stop()

-   Put the pyboard in a "sleeping" state.
+   Put the simpleRTK in a "sleeping" state.

    This reduces power consumption to less than 500 uA.
 To wake from this sleep state requires an external interrupt or a real-time-clock event.